Newly Released Photos Show The Inside Of The Cabin Jayme Closs Was Held Captive In

 — New York Post (@nypost) January 14, 2019

-A sign reading ‘Patterson’s Retreat’ welcomes guest to the Wisconsin home.
+A sign reading “Patterson’s Retreat” welcomes guest to the Wisconsin home.
 The sign is in stark contrast to the rest of the property which is littered with junk cars and other garbage.
 Among the piles of trash included empty alcohol bottles, half empty milk gallons, and an empty package of women’s adult diapers.
 The inside of the cabin isn’t much better.
 The grim interior is composed of mismatched furniture, tattered curtains, and an unfinished ceiling.

 Jayme spent most of her days barricaded under Patterson’s bed by crates and boxes.
-She was told not to move or make any noise or bad things would happen to her.
+She was told not to move or make any noise, or bad things would happen to her.
 He followed through with his threats and struck her violently when he suspected she’d moved from the bed.

 New details emerge about cabin, strewn with filthy sheets, where kidnapped Jayme Closs held captive https://t.co/6bGM9stzhB #truecrime #crime pic.twitter.com/zVShkiz23R